w3f/polkadot-wiki/docs/learn/learn-account-balances.md

     Locks overlay with themselves and with holds, meaning that if staking reserves 60 DOT, voting for a governance proposal with 20 DOT will put a lock on 20 out of 60 reserved DOT.
 If a governance vote freezes 20 DOT and vesting freezes 120 DOT, the total frozen balance is 120 DOT (not 140 DOT).

-- **Spendable Balance** is the portion of free balance available for transaction fees and creating new holds.
+- **Spendable Balance** is the portion of free balance that can be transferred and it is also available for transaction fees and creating new holds.

 The spendable balance is calculated as follows: